AdobeDocs/ff-services-docs/src/pages/guides/quickstart/index.md

 * A pre-signed URL with a read token for the input assets.
 * A pre-signed URL with a read/write token for the output assets.

-For more details, see [AWS Sharing objects with presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), or [Azure Storage resources using shared access signatures](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
+For more details about pre-signed URLs, see [AWS Sharing objects with presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), or [Azure Storage resources using shared access signatures](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

 ## Retrieve an Access Token